Barath-Kannan/SignalsAndSlots/readme.md

 ####Synchronous
 - Emission occurs synchronously.
 - When emit returns, all connected slots have been invoked and returned.
+- Preferred for slots when
+        - they have short execution time
-- Preferred for slots with short execution time, where quick emission is required and/or when it is necessary to know that the function has returned before proceeding.
+        - quick emission is required
+        - Necessary to know that the function has returned before proceeding

 ####Asynchronous
 - Emission occurs asynchronously.
 - A detached thread is spawned on emission.
 - The thread is destroyed when the connected slot returns.
+- Preferred for slots when
-- This method is recommended when connected functions have long execution time and are independent, and/or a dedicated thread is required on emission
+        - they have long execution time
+        - they are independent
+        - additional thread overhead is not an issue
+        - separate thread required for lifetime of invocation

 ####Strand
 - Emission occurs asynchronously.
 - A dedicated thread is spawned on slot connection to wait for new messages
 - Emitted parameters are enqueued on the waiting thread to be processed synchronously
 - The underlying queue is a (mostly) lock free multi-producer single consumer queue
+- Preferred for slots when
+        - they have long execution time
-- This method is recommended when connected functions have longer execution time, emissions occur in blocks, the overhead of creating/destroying a thread for each slot would not be performant, and/or connected functions need to be processed in order of arrival (FIFO).
+        - emissions occur in blocks
+        - the additional time overhead of creating/destroying a thread for each slot would not be performant
+        - connected functions need to be processed in order of arrival (FIFO)

 ####Thread Pooled
 - Emission occurs asynchronously.